PedroHenriqueCJ/Kards-Trello-clone/README.md

 3. Create Tasks: Click "+" button in any card
 4. Drag & Drop: Reorder tasks within/between cards
 5. Edit Content: Click on any title to modify text
-6. Mark Complete: Click task text to toggle completion
+6. Mark Complete: Click task text to toggle completion status

 Keyboard Shortcuts

-Shortcut Action
+Shortcut Action Description
-Enter Confirm input/creation
-Escape Cancel operations
-Click + Drag Move tasks/cards
+Enter Confirm input/creation Applies to all input fields Escape Cancel operations Closes modals and cancels edits Click + Drag Move tasks/cards Intuitive drag and drop interface

 Context Menu Operations

-Right-click on any card to access:
+Right-click on any card to access powerful context menu options:

-· Delete Card: Remove card and all its tasks
-· Clear Card: Remove all tasks from card
-· Duplicate Card: Create copy with all tasks
+· Delete Card: Remove card and all its tasks (with confirmation) · Clear Card: Remove all tasks from card while preserving the card itself · Duplicate Card: Create identical copy with all tasks intact

+---

-⚙️ Configuration
+## ⚙️ Configuration

 Settings Panel

 Access settings via the dropdown menu (⋮) in the header:

-· Auto-save: Toggle automatic saving (5s interval)
-· Data Persistence: Enable/disable localStorage
+· Auto-save: Toggle automatic saving (5-second interval) · Data Persistence: Enable/disable localStorage functionality
-· Board Limits: Support for up to 512 boards
+· Board Limits: Support for up to 512 individual boards

 Customization

-Theming can be customized by modifying CSS variables:
+Theming can be customized by modifying CSS variables in the :root selector:

 ```css
 :root {